A fun way to learn self defence, get fit and make new friends on the journey!

 UCL is ranked 3rd Jiu Jitsu club in the UK at Randori’s and 4th at BUCS Atemi’s, and is ranked 1st in London Region.
 Our club collected more than 15 medals last year !

 How to Join ?
+Memberships

 Your first two sessions are FREE with the Taster membership!
 All you need to bring is some comfortable sportswear and a water bottle!
+Sign up to our taster sessions by checking out our events page and buying a free ticket!

-Before your first session, please make sure to fill out this form for insurance reasons: https://www.pdffiller.com/en/link_to_fill/194214185.htm
+Before your first session, please make sure to fill out this form for insurance reasons: https://tinyurl.com/Licence-form - You do not need to pay the insurance fee requested on the confirmation email.

-The Jiu-Jitsu Foundation (TJJF)
+The Jiu Jitsu Foundation (TJJF)

 UCL Jitsu is part of The Jiu Jitsu Foundation, a governing body and large social community for Jiu Jitsu around the world.
 With nearly a hundred clubs in our style and thousands of students worldwide, this is your chance to be part of something big.